ghseeli/ghseeli.github.io/lean/lean.md

 ### Omega and linarith tactics

-The omega and linarith tactics allow you to solve inequalities in natural numbers and
+The `omega` and `linarith` tactics allow you to solve inequalities in natural numbers and in fields.

 ### Congr tactic

-If you have an expression like `f(x) = f(y)`, the congr tactic will change the goal to `x = y`.
+If you have an expression like `f(x) = f(y)`, the `congr` tactic will change the goal to `x = y`.
-This is a pretty generic tactic and congr is also used in naming conventions for many theorems that justify steps like this.
+This is a pretty generic tactic and `congr` is also used in naming conventions for many theorems that justify steps like this.

 ### Conv tactic

-Conv can feel a little clunky, but it allows you to navigate within the goal state to specify exactly where you might want to apply a rewrite or theorem application
+The `conv` tactic can feel a little clunky, but it allows you to navigate within the goal state to specify exactly where you might want to apply a rewrite or theorem application